wannesm/adsphd/README.md

     cover                 : to be used when generating the coverpage.
                             Puts the result centered on a landscape A3.
+                            (Creating a cover is not needed, the printshop will create the cover themselves based on the details you give them.)

     subfig                : load package subfig (default)
     subfigure             : load older package subfigure